ameli/restoreio/docs/source/user_guide/getting_started.rst

     >>> nc.variables.keys()
     dict_keys(['time', 'lon', 'lat', 'mask', 'east_vel', 'north_vel'])

-For more information about the output variables, see :ref:`Output Variables <output-var-sec>` in this user guide.
+For more information about the output variables, see :ref:`Output Variables <output-var>` in this user guide.

 Using Command-Line Interface
 ............................